Gil Anidjar is Professor in the Departments of Religion and the Department of Middle Eastern, South Asian, and African Studies (MESAAS).

 Recent Essays

-“Muslims (Shoah, Nakba)” in The Holocaust and the Nakba: A New Grammar of Trauma and History, Bashir Bashir and Amos Goldberg, eds.
-(New York: Columbia University Press, 2018) 66-78.
+“Muslims (Shoah, Nakba).”
+The Holocaust and the Nakba: A New Grammar of Trauma and History, edited by Bashir Bashir and Amos Goldberg.
+New York: Columbia University Press (2018): pp. 66-78.